 Clifton was diagnosed with a WILMS Tumor as a little boy.
 After his chemo and radiation treatments, his parents would take him and his sister Tracey to the movies.
 The images on the screen took him away from the nausea and pain.
 Clifton thought to himself, “Being with family makes me feel better.”
 One day, Clifton, Tracey, and Mom went to the park without dad and he was told it was because of the divorce.
 Mom moved away to a different time zone, and married a guy named Paul.
 Every Saturday, Clifton waited for mom to call.
 Tracey never talked to mom.

 “Did you send him a ticket?”
-Linda hadn’t heard Cliff’s voice in over a year.
+Linda hadn’t heard Clint’s voice in over a year.
 “What are you talking about?”
 Linda asked.
 “Clifton has been missing since this morning.
 I know he is with you!”
 “You’re scaring me…where’s my baby?”
 Linda was in shock.
 Just then, there was a knock at Linda’s front door.
 It was Clifton.
-“Hi, mom…have I got a story to tell you…” “Cliff… thank god, he‘s here.
-I’ll call you back.”
+“Hi, mom…have I got a story to tell you…” “Clint… thank god, he‘s here.
+I’ll have to call you back later.”